HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/mp-03/index.md

 ## MP-03 - Media Marking

 a.
 Mark system media indicating the distribution limitations, handling caveats, and applicable security markings (if any) of the information; and
 b.
-Exempt [Assignment: organization-defined types of system media] from marking if the media remain within [Assignment: organization-defined controlled areas].
+Exempt [All media and hardware] from marking if the media remain within [a certified data center].

 ## OPS Implementation